 A: Stress, financial, family, career and other issues can stand in the way of doing our best work.
 By getting help with these issues, more serious problems later on can often be avoided.
-LCL’s 4 free counseling sessions through DOR and Associates are available for any issue that affects a lawyer, judge, law student or family member.
+LCL’s four free counseling sessions through Sand Creek are available for any issue that affects a lawyer, judge, law student or family member.
 Sometimes a caring but neutral person to talk to can make all the difference.
 Additional resources will also be identified and offered when appropriate.
 LCL’s resource page offers additional material and links as well.

 Q: Can LCL help with a gambling problem?

 A: LCL helps with any addiction, dependency or compulsive behavior issue.
 This includes gambling, sexual compulsivity, compulsive spending and others.
-DOR and Associates can provide an initial evaluation and referral for additional help.
+Sand Creek can provide an initial evaluation and referral for additional help.
 LCL also has peer support available on these and other issues.

 Q: I don’t have insurance, what can I do?